WSBK-TV: Local programming

 One of WSBK's most remembered past programs was the informative and often amusing series Ask the Manager, created by then-general manager William J. Flynn in the mid-1970s.
 Each week Flynn, and later his successors Joseph C. Dimino, Daniel J. Berkery and Stuart Tauber would answer viewer questions on-air.
 The letters were read each week for many years by the station's announcer and host Dana Hersey.
 Other letter-readers included Sean McDonough and Carla Nolan.
 Meg LaVigne and Leslie Savage occasionally substituted in the manager's chair.
 The program's producer, Cliff Allen, was often referred to when off-camera, but did substitute as letter reader on many occasions.
 Allen died just weeks before Ask the Manager broadcast its final show in January 1999; the series finale was dedicated to his memory.
 Though it was long hampered by poor viewership, the show became a cult favorite.
 There were other attempts at local programs on WSBK through the years with shows such as We Don't Knock, A.M.
 Boston, and Hersey's Hollywood.

 From May 2001 to August 2004, WSBK had rights to Lottery Live, the nightly broadcasts of the Massachusetts State Lottery games.
 After the station moved into WBZ's studios, WSBK continued to broadcast the drawings.
 This was because WBZ had the games to itself for three years prior to the move.
 When WSBK's contract expired, the lottery drawings were moved to WCVB-TV (channel 5).

 WSBK broadcasts Phantom Gourmet on weekends depending on the station's programming commitments; a half-hour version of the show has also aired at noon on weekdays since 2009; reruns began to air in prime time in 2022 with the MyNetworkTV disaffiliation.
 In 2007, WSBK revived Community Auditions, the local talent competition program that had run on WBZ-TV from 1965 to 1986.
-With series creator and former host Dave Maynard as a consultant (until his death in February 2012), the new Community Auditions is hosted by WJMN-FM (94.5) radio DJ Ramiro, with former WBZ entertainment reporter Joyce Kulhawik, WMJX (106.7 FM)'s Candy O'Terry and WODS's J.J.
+With series creator and former host Dave Maynard as a consultant (until his death in February 2012), the new Community Auditions was hosted by WJMN (94.5 FM) radio DJ Ramiro, with former WBZ entertainment reporter Joyce Kulhawik, WMJX (106.7 FM)'s Candy O'Terry and WODS (103.3 FM)'s J.J.
 Wright as judges.
-Originally airing Fridays at 9:30 p.m. during its first four years, WSBK moved the program to Saturdays at midnight for a few months in the fall of 2011, before shifting it to Sundays at 12:00 p.m. in February 2012.
-Community Auditions is also syndicated to WWLP in Springfield and WPXT in Portland, Maine, and is rebroadcast on WBZ-TV on Saturdays at midnight and Sundays at 1:00 a.m.
+Originally airing Fridays at 9:30 p.m. during its first four years, WSBK moved the program to Saturdays at midnight for a few months in the fall of 2011, before shifting it to Sundays at noon in February 2012.
+Community Auditions was also syndicated to WWLP in Springfield and WPXT in Portland, Maine, and was rebroadcast on WBZ-TV on Saturdays at midnight and Sundays at 1 a.m.